Duhamel's principle: Wave equation

 A solution to this equation is achieved by straightforward integration:

-(The expression in parenthesis is just $P^Tf(x,t)$ in the notation of the general method above.)
+(The expression in parentheses is just $P^Tf(x,t)$ in the notation of the general method above.)
 So a solution of the original initial value problem is obtained by starting with a solution to the problem with the same prescribed initial values problem but with zero initial displacement, and adding to that (integrating) the contributions from the added force in the time intervals from T to T+dT:

 Constant-coefficient linear ODE

 Duhamel's principle is the result that the solution to an inhomogeneous, linear, partial differential equation can be solved by first finding the solution for a step input, and then superposing using Duhamel's integral.

 Suppose we have a constant coefficient, m-th order inhomogeneous ordinary differential equation.